 Whether it is students taking lunch to school or adults packing lunch for work, millions will take "bag" lunches with them each day and will want to make sure their food is safe to eat.
 Follow these safety tips to avoid foodborne illnesses when eating from a lunch box or bag.

 Keep everything clean when packing the lunch.
 That not only goes for the food, but also food preparation surfaces, hands and utensils.
 Use hot, soapy water.
 Keep family pets away from kitchen counters.
 Wash your hands before you prepare or eat food.
+If packing for children, it is best to pack sanitary wipes that the child can use before and after they eat their lunch.

 Bacteria grow and multiply rapidly in the danger zone between 40 ºF and 140 ºF.
 Keep lunches out of direct sunlight and away from radiators or other heat sources.
 Some foods that don’t require refrigeration and are great to include in a bag lunch are fruits, vegetables, hard cheese, unopened canned meat or fish, chips, bread, crackers, peanut butter, jelly, mustard and pickles.